aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

             // Accessing the first worksheet in the Excel file const worksheet = workbook.worksheets.get(0);

-            // Auto-fitting the Column of the worksheet (column index 4) worksheet.autoFitColumn(4);
+            // Auto-fitting the column of the worksheet (column index 4) worksheet.autoFitColumn(4);

             // Saving the modified Excel file